Sara Ismael: International career

 Through birth and descent, Ismael was eligible to represent Spain or Egypt internationally.
 After being called up by the former at youth levels, she played for the latter at seniors.

 Style of play

 Ismael mainly operates as a midfielder and is known for her speed.

 Personal life

-As of 21 December 2024, Ismael is on a relationship with Spanish YouTuber and Twitch streamer Raúl Álvarez Genes, known as AuronPlay.
+As of 21 December 2024, Ismael was in a relationship with Spanish YouTuber and Twitch streamer Raúl Álvarez Genes, known as AuronPlay.
+They broke up in 2026.